standardshub/the_way_we_work/community_specification_process_template.md

 ### Seeking Consensus
-* Groups shall endeavour to reach consensus on all decisions.
+* Groups SHALL endeavour to reach a consensus on all decisions.
-* Informal methods of reaching consensus are encouraged (e.g. a show of hands).
+* Informal methods of reaching consensus are encouraged (e.g., a show of hands).
-* Groups SHOULD attempt to ensure contributions relating to the same subject matter are considered together before being disposed.
+* Groups SHOULD attempt to ensure contributions relating to the same subject matter are considered together before being reviewed.
 * However the Maintainer SHALL ensure that progress is not delayed by unavailable contributions or participants.
 * Agreement SHALL be sought in all forms of meeting.
-* Objections from a small minority SHOULD be minuted and the objecting delegates SHOULD be questioned if having their objections minuted is sufficient and they agree to not sustain their objections.
+* Objections from a small minority SHOULD be minuted, and the objecting delegates SHOULD be questioned if having their objections minuted is sufficient, and they agree not to sustain their objections.
-  * If such agreements are secured, then there is consensus for approving the proposal.
+  * If such agreements are secured, there is a consensus for approving the proposal.
-  * If such agreements are not secured, then the proposal is not agreed and further action SHALL be taken (e.g. the proposal is withdrawn, updated, or voted on).
+  * If such agreements are not secured, then the proposal is not agreed upon, and further action SHALL be taken (e.g., the proposal is withdrawn, updated, or voted on).
-  * Members are discouraged from sustaining their objections when it is clear that they would be overruled by a vote were one to take place.
+  * Members are discouraged from sustaining their objections when it is clear that a vote will override them.
 * In real-time meetings, consensus can be determined by receiving no sustained objections to a proposal.
   * Efforts to immediately resolve or record objections can be taken to attempt to achieve consensus.
 * Where attendance is sparse when viewed from normal participation levels, potentially controversial proposals SHOULD be made available to the broader membership.
-* The Maintainer is responsible for ensuring such opportunity for participation in the decision making process.
+* The Maintainer is responsible for ensuring such opportunity for participation in the decision-making process.
 * Sparsely attended meetings SHOULD NOT be used to drive through proposals that would not have broad support.
 * Following a decision-making meeting, a summary of decisions and document dispositions SHALL be published as soon as is practical.
   * This will be addressed if the meeting minutes are available in a timely fashion.
 * When there is insufficient time for review in a real-time meeting, non-real-time consensus approaches SHOULD be considered.
-* In non-real time meetings consensus SHOULD be developed by using [Review and Approval](#[Organization_Abbreviation]-approval-process) periods.
+* In non-real-time meetings, consensus SHOULD be developed by using [Review and Approval](#[Organization_Abbreviation]-approval-process) periods.
   * Using the group mailing list
   * Using GitHub "Review and Approval" label
 * Proposals SHALL be available for a [given period]().